Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Author Contributions

 \section{Author Contributions}

 Michael conceived the study and designed the experiments with help from Fazl.
 Michael performed the experiments with help from Austin and led the writing of the manuscript.
-Philp, Ashkan and David provided advice throughout the project.
+Philip, Ashkan and David provided advice throughout the project.
+Fazl advised this work and helped significantly with the write-up of the paper.